vacp2p/rfc/content/docs/rfcs/38/README.md

 ```

-###  Query
+###  Phase One: Query

-A node selects `k` nodes randomly from the current locally known
+A node selects `k` nodes randomly from the complete pool of peers in the
+network.
+This query is can optionally be weighted, so the probability
+of selecting nodes is proportional to their

+Node Weighting
+$$
+P(i) = \frac{w_i}{\sum_{j=0}^{j=N} w_j}
+$$

+The list of nodes is maintained by a separate protocol (the network
-complete set of peers in the network.
+layer), and eventual consistency of this knowledge in the network
+suffices.
+Even if there are slight divergences in the network view
+from different nodes, the algorithm is resilient to those.

 A query is sent to each neighbor with the node's current `opinion` of
 the proposal.